cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

  * The transaction ID of the transaction that sent funds to your address
  * The output index, of that transaction, that sent funds to your address.
    The first output has index 0, the second output has index 1, and so on.
- * The exact(!) amount of BCC that was sent to that output by the transaction.
+ * The exact(!) amount of BCH that was sent to that output by the transaction.

 Note: they should be UNSPENT outputs!
 Trying to spend an output that is already spent by another transaction results in a double-spend; if you do that, your